JeongHyunJin/Pix2PixHD/Readme.md

 Pix2PixHD model
 ===============
 The Pix2PixHD is one of the popular deep-learning methods for image translation of high-resolution images without significant artifacts.
+Here, we modifed the code of the Pix2PixHD to use scientific datasets which have extensions of tif, npy, and fits.

 * Reference <br/>
     Baseline of the Pix2PixHD model: [Wang_etal_2018](https://arxiv.org/abs/1711.11585) <br/>